Dan Bishop: 2020 election

+2022 election

 Tenure

 Bishop took office on September 17, 2019.

 Bishop, along with all other Senate and House Republicans, voted against the American Rescue Plan Act of 2021.

-Bishop is widely regarded as a leading contender for chair of the Homeland Security Committee if Republicans gain control of the House after the 2022 midterms.

 2020 presidential election

-In December 2020, Bishop was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Biden defeated Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 On January 6, 2021, Bishop was one of 147 Republican lawmakers who objected to the certification of electoral votes from the 2020 presidential election after a mob of Trump supporters stormed the U.S. Capitol and forced an emergency recess of Congress.
-Later that month, he voted against impeaching Trump for his role in inciting the mob to storm the Capitol.
+Later that month, he voted against a failed attempt to impeach Trump for his alleged role in inciting the mob to storm the Capitol.

 Iraq

 In June 2021, Bishop was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

-Syria

-In 2023, Bishop was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+Israel

+Bishop voted to provide Israel with support following 2023 Hamas attack on Israel.

 Defense

-Bishop was among 19 House Republicans to vote against the final passage of the 2022 National Defense Authorization Act.

 In July 2022, Bishop was the only House Republican to vote for an amendment that would have cut the proposed defense budget by $100 billion.
 On the same day, Bishop was one of 14 Republicans to vote for a separate amendment that would have removed a proposed $37 billion spending increase in the defense budget.